SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 ![Results of a build](../../images/azure-devops-spfx-20.png)

 If you navigate to the `Release` section of Azure DevOps, a new release should have started automatically.
-After a few minutes your release should complete and your SharePoint Framework solution is deployed to your tenant.
+After a few minutes your release should complete, and your SharePoint Framework solution is deployed to your tenant.

 ![Results of a release](../../images/azure-devops-spfx-21.png)